-With 81 percent of data breaches being due to weak, reused, or stolen passwords, turning on Multi-Factor Authentication (MFA) on all of your apps is necessary.
-In this article we'll show you how to setup MFA for your Office 365 account paired with the Microsoft Authenticator smartphone app.
+With 81 percent of data breaches being due to weak, reused, or stolen passwords, turning on Multi-Factor Authentication (MFA) for all of your apps is necessary.
+In this article, we'll show you how to setup MFA for your Office 365 account paired with the Microsoft Authenticator smartphone app.

 Microsoft Authenticator App

 What is MFA?
 Follow the link to read a quick blog about what MFA is and why you need it.

 While you can authenticate by typing in a 6-digit verification code sent your phone or email address, having to jump back and forth between tabs and apps and then typing out the code is really annoying.
 The Microsoft Authenticator app alleviates this poor end user experience.